Discrimination and Harassment Complaints and Investigations (AP 3435)

 Dissemination of Policy and Procedures

-College District Policy and Procedures related to harassment will include information that specifically addresses sexual violence.
-College District policy and procedures will be provided to all students, faculty members, members of the administrative staff and members of the support staff and will be posted on campus and on the College District’s website.
+College District policy and procedures related to harassment will include information that specifically addresses sexual violence.
+College District policy and procedures will be provided to all students, all employees, all volunteers who will regularly interact with students, and each individual or entity under contract with the College District to perform any service involving regular interaction with students at the College District.
+College District policy and procedures related to harassment will also be posted on campus and on the College District’s website.

 When hired, employees are required to sign that they have received the policy and procedures, and the signed acknowledgment of receipt is placed in each employee’s personnel file.
 In addition, these policies and procedures are incorporated into the College District's course catalogs and orientation materials for new students.